Doc999tor/Excel-to-Html-Grid/README.md

 * edit the settings object in `main.js`
 * click on "Add row" button

 `Index.html` file has a form so you can send the data from the grid to `server.php`, it will generate SQL `INSERT` query for all the grid.

+Tested for right-to-left direction (Hebrew and Arabic)

 ---